raoconnor/raoconnor.github.io/_posts/2025-12-10-Migration-to-Nutanix-Part-2.md

 I previously I added two source environments (ESX and Hyper-V) and the AHV cluster as target

-The move dashboard has Clicking on the three dots will show the Environment Details and VMs that can be moved
+On each Enviroment clicking on the three dots will show the Environment Details and VMs that can be moved

 <img src="https://raoconnor.github.io/docs/assets/images/move-30.png" width="700">